-Individual Educational Programmes (IEPs) and group educational programmes (see Special Needs Policy)
+School Support Plans (SSPs) and group educational programmes (see Special Needs Policy)

-Children allocated resource hours have specific learning targets set for them.
-Attainment of these targets and decisions on what will be done next are recorded in individual IEPs.
+Children allocated SET hours have specific learning targets set for them.
+Attainment of these targets and decisions on what will be done next are recorded in individual SSPs.
 Learning support teachers use group educational programmes and assess the learning outcomes of the children as a group.
 Results of assessments are shared with relevant teachers/ personnel.